 My first attempt at "Twiction", flash or microfiction on Twitter, was in November 2017, when Meanjin ran #Meanjin280 to celebrate the introduction of 280-character tweets.
 I blogged about the writing experience in We Need to Talk (Microfiction), commenting on how the beginning and end of the story came to me first.
-All I had to do was navigate concisely from one point to the other.
+And all I had to do was navigate concisely from one point to the other.

 Three years on, while the three pieces flowed more smoothly from beginning to end, conciseness was still an issue.
 Perhaps I need 560-character tweets?